Take a #KitchenTour at The Rustic Foodie and see Christine's kitchen in Minnesota.

-Do you do any other crafts and what are your hobbies?
+Do you do a lot of cooking and what are your favourite dishes to make?